-In Hebrew “CHAI” means “LIFE”.
-Here at Camp Centerland we believe that camp is one of the most sacred experiences that a young child can have.
-At camp children experience free expression of who they are and explore ways to develop and grow.
-As Camp Centerland starts to grow we look to help more and more campers each year.
-We know camp changed our life and our goal is to pass that along to all of our campers.
+In Hebrew, Chai means life, and at Camp Centerland we believe that camp is one of the most sacred experiences a young child can have.
+Children experience free expression of who they are and explore ways to develop and grow.
+As Camp Centerland itself continues to grow, we look to help more and more campers each year.
+We know camp changed our life, and our goal is to pass that along to all of our campers.

-Our first annual Fly Chai fundraiser will help develop the camp property by adding WOW features to the campus.
-We will also proceeds of the revenue to support our Campership fund.
-This fund allows us to support children who cannot afford camp but need that life breathed into them.
-In 2019 we are supporting our community by giving out over $20,000 in fee assistance.
+Our first annual Fly Chai fundraiser — held on Aug.
+16, 2019 — will help develop the camp property by adding new features to the campus and supporting our Campership fund.
+This allows us to support children who cannot afford camp but could greatly benefit from the experiences it provides; in 2019, Camp Centerland is giving out over $20,000 in fee assistance.

 Thank you for your support of Camp Centerland and best of luck!